Deepak-karmiyal/Mysql-project/README.md

 ## Data Exploration
-The dataset contains information about e-commerce sales, including customer details, products purchased, and order dates.
+The dataset contains information about e-commerce sales, including customer details.
 Here's a sample of the records:

 | CustomerID | FirstName | LastName | Email       | Phone  | Address | State |
 |---------|------------|-----------|-------------------|------------|----------|-------|